Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Deployment Case Studies

-\autoref{tb:case:errors} presents a subset of error anomalies detected by \sysname{}.
-As shown in the table, \sysname{} effectively identifies OS- and hardware-related anomalies, including crashes, hangs, and slowdowns caused by such issues.
-While these issues are typically conspicuous and could be detected by existing methods based on noticeable training interruptions~\cite{shoeybiMegatronLMTraining,wuFALCONPinpointing}, \sysname{}’s novelty lies in providing richer error information through techniques like intra-kernel tracing.
+\autoref{tb:case:errors} presents a subset of error and fail-slow anomalies detected by \sysname{}.
+As shown in the table, \sysname{} effectively identifies OS- and hardware-related anomalies, including crashes, and hangs.
+While these issues are typically conspicuous and could be detected by existing methods based on noticeable training interruptions~\cite{shoeybiMegatronLMTraining,wuGREYHOUNDHunting}, \sysname{}’s novelty lies in providing richer error information through techniques like intra-kernel inspecting.
 Such runtime information helps ease and accelerate the attribution process of low-level issues for operations teams.

-Moreover, the true value of \sysname{} lies in its ability to detect anomalies caused by both algorithm teams and the infrastructure team. \autoref{tb:case:slowdowns} summarizes slowdowns diagnosed by \sysname{} using its aggregated metrics.
-In the table, anomalies newly identified by \sysname{}, as compared to prior works~\cite{jiangMegaScaleScaling}, are highlighted in bold.
-The following subsections provide a detailed discussion of typical cases.